CyrusNajmabadi/lang-design/DictionaryExpressions.md

 1. Dictionary-like types, containing an indexer `TValue this[TKey] { get; set; }`, like `Dictionary<TKey, TValue>` and `ConcurrentDictionary<TKey, TValue>`.
 1. The well-known BCL dictionary interface types: `IDictionary<TKey, TValue>` and `IReadOnlyDictionary<TKey, TValue>`.

-Further support is present for dictionary-like types not covered above through the `CollectionBuilderAttribute` and a similar API pattern to the corresponding *create method* pattern introduced for collection-expressions.
+Further support is present for dictionary-like types not covered above through the `CollectionBuilderAttribute` and a similar API pattern to the corresponding *create method* pattern introduced for collection expressions.

 ## Motivation